SorenA/light-ssr/README.md

-# light-ssr
+# Light SSR

-Server side rendering using headless Chrome and Puppeteer
+Server side rendering using headless Chrome and Puppeteer.